10 Oct Steam Shower Vs. Sauna: What’s The Difference

 At first glance, a steam shower doesn’t look that different from a regular shower.
 Typically it is constructed from ceramic tile, glass, and/or other waterproof, nonporous materials.
 But unlike a regular shower, a steam shower must be fully sealed in order to trap the steam inside.
-A steam generator is used to produce the steam (check out our post How Steam Shower Generators Work), and the bather then luxuriates in the misty space, which is kept at a temperature of around 110–116°F with roughly 100 percent humidity.
+A steam generator is used to produce the steam and the bather then luxuriates in the misty space, which is kept at a temperature of around 110–116°F with roughly 100 percent humidity.

 Why would a person do such a thing?
 There are many good reasons.
-As detailed in some of our other posts, a steam shower can assist with detoxification, circulation, skin care, exercise recovery, and even sleep.
+As detailed in some of our other posts, a steam shower has many health benefits including assisting with detoxification, circulation, skin care, exercise recovery, and even sleep.
 Plus, it provides a pleasant, relaxing experience, especially when you incorporate extras like aromatherapy into your steam shower.
 A sauna does share some of these benefits, as we’ll discuss in the next section, but not all.
 Here’s an example Linz offers: “Steam heat (not dry heat) can have therapeutic benefits for thinning mucous making it easier for some individuals to cough up phlegm.
 It can also free up sinus passage ways and Eustachian tubes in individuals with sinus and Eustachian tube problems.”

 So which is better?
 That depends on your situation and preference.
 While a steam shower may be the right choice for a person dealing with allergies or congestion, a sauna may be more beneficial for someone with rheumatoid arthritis, because, as Robert H. Shmerling, faculty editor of Harvard Health Publishing, writes, humidity tends to exacerbate the condition.